3DBAG/3dbag-docs/docs/en/index.md

 Some of the use cases for this data set that we know about:

 - Applications related to energy use in buildings, such as estimating energy demand, retrofitting costs, finding suitable roofs for solar panels.
-- Simulating the wind flow and pollutant dispersion in urban areas [](https://3d.bk.tudelft.nl/projects/simwind/)
+- Simulating the wind flow and pollutant dispersion in urban areas (eg. [Simwind](https://3d.bk.tudelft.nl/projects/simwind/))
-- Calculating noise pollution in urban areas (eg. [](https://3d.bk.tudelft.nl/projects/noise3d/))
+- Calculating noise pollution in urban areas (eg. [3D Noise](https://3d.bk.tudelft.nl/projects/noise3d/))
 - Analysing the urban structure and evaluating new developments.

 Do you have an interesting use case for the 3D BAG?
 [We would love to hear about it!](contact.md)